SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-17-hank-green-ai-circular-investments.md

 which contains the graph shown here.
 (Definitely click to embiggen!)

 Basically, there are 3 sorts of actors in this drama:
-- _The chipmakers like Nvidia, AMD, (and to some extent Intel)._  They make the chips, mostly GPUs, that power the matrix calculations used in what amounts to neural net LLMs.
+- _The chipmakers like Nvidia, AMD, and (to some extent) Intel._  They make the chips, mostly GPUs, that power the matrix calculations used in what amounts to neural net LLMs.
 - _The data center operators like Oracle build huge data centers with enormous computing power._  They rent this out to the AI companies, _q.v._  (They also consume entire city's